awsdocs/aws-blockchain-templates-developer-guide/doc_source/blockchain-templates-ethereum.md

 # Using the AWS Blockchain Template for Ethereum<a name="blockchain-templates-ethereum"></a>

 Ethereum is a blockchain framework that runs smart contracts using Solidity, an Ethereum\-specific language\.
-Homestead is the most recent release of Ethereum\.
+Constantinople is the most recent release of Ethereum\.
 For more information, see the [Ethereum Homestead Documentation](http://www.ethdocs.org/en/latest/) and the [Solidity](https://solidity.readthedocs.io/en/v0.4.21/#) documentation\.

 ## Links to Launch<a name="blockchain-ethereum-launch"></a>